favonia/cloudflare-ddns/README.markdown

 > - `ipify`\
 >   Get the public IP address via [ipify’s public API](https://www.ipify.org/) and update DNS records accordingly.
 > - `local`\
 >   Get the address via local network interfaces and update DNS records accordingly.
-When multiple local network interfaces or in general multiple IP addresses are present, the tool will use the address that would have been used for outbound UDP connections to CloudFlare servers. ⚠️ You need `network_mode: host` for this policy, for otherwise the tool will detect the addresses inside the [bridge network](https://docs.docker.com/network/bridge/) instead of those in the host network.
+When multiple local network interfaces or in general multiple IP addresses are present, the tool will use the address that would have been used for outbound UDP connections to CloudFlare servers. ⚠️ You need access to the host network (such as `network_mode: host` in Docker Compose or `hostNetwork: true` in Kubernetes) for this policy, for otherwise the tool will detect the addresses inside the [bridge network in Docker](https://docs.docker.com/network/bridge/) or the [default namespaces in Kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) instead of those in the host network.
 > - `unmanaged`\
 >   Stop the DNS updating completely.
 Existing DNS records will not be removed.
 >